lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_3_Strategic_Positioning.md

 3. Keep each section concise—1–3 sentences.
 4. Share with another team for feedback.
 5. Refine and submit — this will serve as the foundation for your Business Model Canvas and pitch deck.
+6. The Strategic Positioning of your startup must be implemented as a **Personalized Assistant**, which can be created using a **Custom GPT** in ChatGPT, an **Artifact** in Claude.ai, or a **Gems** in Gemini.
+The final upload is a link sharing the Personalized Assistant.